ibi/wf-extension-tutorial/README.md

 3. On line 12, use renderConfig.height to calculate the drawing area of the chart

-4. On line 20, there is a reference to the chart_ext.js file that contains the defined WebFOCUS® extension API objects.
+4. On line 20, there is a reference to the chart_ext.js file that contains the defined WebFOCUS<sup>®</sup> extension API objects.

 5. On line 27, the function render_chart(renderConfig) is defined; this function contains the code required to render the chart.